bambooforest/IntroDataScience_Fall_2022/3_data/README.md

 an incremental level of measurement, such that each scale incorporates the function of the previous scale.

--   **Nominal** – the so-called naming scale, i.e., variables have categorical values with no specific order (thus it’s not really a scale at all because it does not scale along any dimension!);
+-   **Nominal** – the so-called “naming” scale, i.e., variables have categorical values with no specific order (thus it’s not really a scale at all because it does not scale along any dimension!).
-    instead the nominal scale is generally used for classification purposes, e.g., the numbers worn by athletes
+    Instead, the nominal scale is generally used for classification purposes, e.g., the numbers worn by athletes.

--   **Ordinal** – the simplest true scale in which variables are encoded in a specific order, but the individual positions are equidistant, e.g., the rank of winners in a marathon
+-   **Ordinal** – the simplest true scale in which variables are encoded in a specific order, but the individual positions are equidistant, e.g., the rank of winners in a marathon (regardless of their times).

--   **Interval** – a scale of measurement in which the order of the variables and the distance between them is known, e.g., a scale for temperature (e.g., Celsius or Fahrenheit) in which a different of 10 degrees has the same meaning anywhere on the scale
+-   **Interval** – a scale of measurement in which the order of the variables and the distance between them is known, e.g., a scale for temperature (e.g., Celsius or Fahrenheit) in which a difference of 10 degrees has the same meaning anywhere on the scale (but not across scales!).

--   **Ratio** – a scale of measurement that includes rank (ordinal), distance between points on the scale (interval) and additionally information about the value of true zero, where zero means the complete absence of the property under measurement, e.g., how many [cervelat](https://en.wikipedia.org/wiki/Cervelat) can you eat per day?
+-   **Ratio** – a scale of measurement that includes rank (ordinal), distance between points on the scale (interval) and additionally information about the value of \*true zero\*\*, where zero means the complete absence of the property under measurement, e.g., how many [cervelat](https://en.wikipedia.org/wiki/Cervelat) can you eat per day?

 Depending on what is being measured (i.e., what kind of variables) and how we measure it (i.e., with what methods and scales), the numbers or categories may have different properties.

 We will talk about this more in future lectures.

-But not that in general it is rare to find a true and unambiguous example of any particular kind of scale.
+But note that in general it is **rare to find a true and unambiguous example of any particular kind of scale**.

 Consider for example that Stevens’ scale unifies qualitative and quantitative beneath the “nominal” type.
-Stevens’ typology has been widely criticized, e.g., Michell (1986).
+Thus, Stevens’ typology has been widely criticized, e.g., Michell (1986).

-Here is a cheat sheet that summarizes the levels of measurement.
-(Note also how we load a CSV file in R Markdown and display it in a tabular format with `knitr`).
+Here is a cheat sheet that summarizes the levels of measurement.[^3]

 ``` r
 df <- readr::read_csv('levels_of_measurement.csv')